-If you’re looking for Easter egg decorating ideas that are perfect for little hands, check out these 12 kid-friendly Easter egg decorating techniques & designs you’ll love.
+If you’re looking for Easter egg decorating ideas that are perfect for little hands, check out these 15 kid-friendly Easter egg decorating techniques and fund designs you’ll love.

-Easter is just days away, which means it’s time to bring out your holiday decor, ready your Easter baskets and decorate your Easter eggs!
+Easter is just a few weeks away, which means it’s time to bring out your holiday décor, ready your Easter baskets and decorate your Easter eggs!

 Just like decorating the Christmas tree at Christmas, decorating Easter eggs for Easter is especially fun for the little ones.
 It’s a great opportunity for kids to get creative, experiment with different styles and techniques, and get involved in the holiday preparations.
 You can have loads of fun with your kids making festive designs and unique egg creations.
 Simply find a theme, gather your supplies and enjoy creating with your kids.

 If you want to shake things up a bit this year, get inspired with these unique Easter egg decorating ideas from some of our favorite DIY bloggers.

 As you’ll notice, some of the ideas are super simple and require only a couple of steps while others are a bit more involved and might be better suited for older kids.
 But there’s definitely a variety of ideas and tutorials for kids of all ages – some are easier, some will require adult help, but all are sure to offer plenty of family fun!

 Pick your favorite or try a few different styles to create a nice and happy variety for your kids’ Easter baskets.

 See Also: 10 Easy Homemade Easter Treats For Kids